-A CONFLUENCE OF WATER RESEARCHAs a California-based facility, Lawrence Livermore National Laboratory (LLNL) understands the importance of responsible and sustainable water management.
+A Confluence of Water Research As a California-based facility, Lawrence Livermore National Laboratory (LLNL) understands the importance of responsible and sustainable water management.
 LLNL’s water-related research and operational programs span and connect many aspects of leading-edge water research and applications, including remediating legacy contamination at Department of Energy (DOE) facilities, understanding climate impacts on the hydrological cycle, and improving the resiliency of our state and national water infrastructure.
 Our work builds on the interdisciplinary strength of our workforce, unique laboratory capabilities, and world-class computational expertise.
+Go to Water Research at LLNL.

 Loading a sample for analysis by isotope ratio mass spectrometry.